taringamberini/self-logging-comments/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 [![semver](https://img.shields.io/badge/semver-2.0.0-blue)](https://semver.org/spec/v2.0.0.html)

-A simple class which lets you log a code comment in the style of Behavior-Driven Development (BDD).
+A simple class which lets you log a code comment in the style of Behavior-Driven Development (BDD) while writing tests.

-The idea is to replace comments with a self-logging comments.
+The idea is to replace test method comments with a self-logging comments.
 In other words, instead of writing:

 ```
 // GIVEN a string